Hvassaa/Kackgammon/README.md

     cmake .
 	make

-Which should produce a binary called `Kackagammon` in the root directory of the project
+Which should produce a binary called `Kackgammon` in the root directory of the project

 ### Tested versions
 This project has been tested with